hove-io/navitia/documentation/slate/source/includes/integration.md

 ### Multiple journeys

-Navitia can compute several kind of trips within a journey query.
+Navitia can compute several kind of journeys with a journey query.

 The
 [RAPTOR](http://research.microsoft.com/apps/pubs/default.aspx?id=156567)
 algorithm used in Navitia is a multi-objective algorithm.
 Thus it might return multiple journeys if it cannot know that one is better than the other.
-For example it cannot decide that a one hour trip with no connection is better than a 45 minutes trip with one connection (it is called the [pareto front](http://en.wikipedia.org/wiki/Pareto_efficiency)).
+For example it cannot decide that a one hour journey with no connection is better than a 45 minutes journey with one connection (it is called the [pareto front](http://en.wikipedia.org/wiki/Pareto_efficiency)).

 If the user asks for more journeys than the number of journeys given by